aeckar/usf-cse-resources/exercises/COP3514_project6.md

 ### **String Processing**

-Remember a string is simply an array of characters with a null terminator (`\0`) at the end.
-Printing every character in a string array string would look something like this `"string\0"`.
-What if more characters are put after the null terminator to make something like this `"string\0test\0"`?
-Here's a C program that does just that:
+Remember, a string is simply an array of characters with a null terminator (`\0`) at the end.
+Printing every character in a string array string would look something like this: `string\0`.
+What if more characters are put after the null terminator to make something like this: `string\0test\0`?

+Here is a C program built to demonstrate this:

 ```c
 #include <stdio.h>